Return to the BUILD

 Secure these together from the other end with one (1) black AP screw:

 Finally, fit the Starter Solenoid to the Starter Motor, aligning the pin and screw hole.

 So you end up with this:

 Secure the Starter Solenoid from the other side with one (1) black BP screw:

 That was a lot of tiny parts to work with!
-Even though I have really nice tweezers, I am glad that Eaglemoss supplied some tweezers with this stage.
+Even though I have really nice tweezers, I am glad that we were given some tweezers with this stage.
 This stage had so many bits and pieces that I ended up taking about 300 pictures to end up with the ones you see here.
 I want to make sure these steps make sense to my visitors.
-Everything in this stage is plastic.

 Stage 9 – Fast Idle Cam, Fuel Inlet/Pipe, Choke Cap, Carburetor, Air Filter, Air Filter Side/Inlet/Cover/Screw